top of page

 Powerful forces are converging: soaring population growth, shifting demographics, rising interest rates, affordability crises, and global economic uncertainty.
 In this data-driven keynote, Brendon Ogmundson, Chief Economist for the BC Real Estate Association, unpacks the economic trends that could make — or break — the market of tomorrow.
 Some signals point to opportunity, others to risk.
 One thing is certain: by 2030, the landscape will look very different.
 The only question is… which way will it tip?

-Presented by Brendon Ogmundson, Chief Economist, BC Real Estate Association
+Brendon Ogmundson, Chief Economist, BC Real Estate Association

 3:30 pm